-- → The Wyoming Ambient Air Quality Standards (WAAQS) modeling analysis for NO_x will include emissions due to blasting and diesel-fired mobile sources.
-Initially, the NO_x emissions data for modeling these sources will be based on the NAAQS 2000 inventory database.
-As new coal mine permits are issued by the Division, applicants will be required to contact the Division to obtain the most current permit for neighboring mines to supplement the emissions inventory contained in the NAAQS 2000 database. - → Initially, the NO_x emissions from each neighboring mine's rail loop(s) shall be modeled based on the NAAQS 2000 inventory.
+- → Initially, the NO_x emissions from each neighboring mine's rail loop(s) shall be modeled based on the NAAQS 2000 inventory.
 NO_x emissions from the permit applicant's rail loop(s) shall be scaled to the permitted or proposed coal production rate based on the worst-case year(s) to be modeled.
-Applicants must provide the scaling ratios used in calculating the rail loop emissions. - After a neighboring mine acquires a new permit that modifies the NO_x emissions from their rail loops, subsequent applicants will be required to incorporate this new information in their modeling analysis, thereby superceding the rail loop emissions provided in the NAAQS 2000 inventory. - Regional sources to include in the NO_x modeling analysis will be determined using the rectangular source inventory areas, attached as Figure 1; the UTM coordinates for each of the three rectangular areas are also attached.
+Applicants must provide the scaling ratios used in calculating the rail loop emissions. - → After a neighboring mine acquires a new permit that modifies the NO_x emissions from their rail loops, subsequent applicants will be required to incorporate this new information in their modeling analysis, thereby superseding the rail loop emissions provided in the NAAQS 2000 inventory. - → Regional sources to include in the NO_x modeling analysis will be determined using the rectangular source inventory areas, attached as Figure 1; the UTM coordinates for each of the three rectangular areas are also attached.
 The NO_x inventory can be searched by UTM coordinates to determine the highway, mainline rail, and urban area sources to be incorporated into the modeling analyses.
-Applicants are required to contact the Division for a current point source emissions inventory. - → The NO_x emissions from all regional power plants (Neil Simpson I and II, Neil Simpson turbines, WYGEN 1 and 2, Two Elk Unit 1, and Wyodak) must be included in the NO_x modeling for any of the three rectangular source inventory areas. - All permit applications shall contain the annual inventory parameters for NO_x emission estimation and the NO_x emissions estimates for the life of mine of the mine considered in the application. - → For modifications to existing mines, the permit application should contain an actual NO_x inventory for the mine considered in the application based on the previous calender year. - The applicant shall submit a complete inventory of diesel- or gas-fired generators that are utilized within the mine seeking a permit.
+Applicants are required to contact the Division for a current point source emissions inventory. - The NO_x emissions from all regional power plants (Neil Simpson I and II, Neil Simpson turbines, WYGEN 1 and 2, Two Elk Unit 1, and Wyodak) must be included in the NO_x modeling for any of the three rectangular source inventory areas. - → All permit applications shall contain the annual inventory parameters for NO_x emission estimation and the NO_x emissions estimates for the life of mine of the mine considered in the application. - → For modifications to existing mines, the permit application should contain an actual NO_x inventory for the mine considered in the application based on the previous calender year. - → The applicant shall submit a complete inventory of diesel- or gas-fired generators that are utilized within the mine seeking a permit.
 The inventory shall include: make, model, size of the generator, annual hours of operation, and type of service that the diesel- or gas-fired generator is employed, (i.e., light plants, water pumps, etc.).
-NO_x, PM10, and SO2 emissions from diesel- or gas-fired generators shall be quantified. - → Contact the Air Quality Division for specific guidance on modeling PM10 emissions from diesel-fired combustion sources. - The applicant shall provide the basis for emissions data for each mine represented in the modeling analyses, (i.e., Powder River Coal Company Rawhide Mine AQD Permit MD-703, July 2002).
+NO_x, PM10, and SO2 emissions from diesel- or gas-fired generators shall be quantified. - Contact the Air Quality Division for specific guidance on modeling PM10 emissions from diesel- - → The applicant shall provide the basis for emissions data for each mine represented in the modeling analyses, (i.e., Powder River Coal Co.
+Rawhide Mine; Permit MD-703, July 2002).